 The Oregon Garden

 No fewer than 500,000 twinkling lights illuminate the seasonal ice rink at Oregon Garden in Silverton, 40 miles (65 km) south of Portland.
 Carolers’ voices fill the air as revelers meander with hot cups of gluhwein, spiced wine, from the traditional German artisan market.
-Families skate around the outdoor rink and daring kiddos squeal with delight on the 150-foot (45 m) snowless tubing track, which is open annually from the day after Thanksgiving through Dec.
-31.
+Families skate around the outdoor rink and daring kiddos squeal with delight on the 150-foot (45 m) snowless tubing track, which is open from Nov.
+29 through Dec.
+31, 2019.

 Portland Winter Light Festival